rosmed/slicer_ros2_module/docs/pages/nodes/topics.rst

          # run `ros2 topic echo /my_string` in a terminal to see the output
          pubString.Publish('my first string')

-         # example with short class name, Pose will be expended to vtkMRMLROS2PublisherPoseNode
+         # example with short class name, Pose will be expanded to vtkMRMLROS2PublisherPoseNode
          pubMatrix = rosNode.CreateAndAddPublisherNode('Pose', '/my_matrix')
          # run `ros2 topic echo /my_matrix` in a terminal to see the output
          mat = pubMatrix.GetBlankMessage() # returns a vtkMatrix4x4